Last updated: July 2, 2013

 Definition: age 15 and over can read and write

 It offers the same percentages for Canada (merci, CIA).

 Mexico is a little behind the 8-ball, but not far:

 Female: 90.5% (2003 est.)

 I tried to find a country where the CIA would judge there to be a literacy problem.
 It is extremely generous with most nations, including most of Africa.
 Finally I hit Haiti, one of the world’s tragic basket cases.
 The CIA’s numbers are:

 Total population: 52.9%

 Female: 51.2% (2003 est.)

-A very recent report from the Pew Research Center for The People & The Press (http://people-press.org/reports/pdf/319.pdf) called “Public Knowledge Of Current Affairs Little Changed By News And Information Revolutions,” offers more of the now familiar horror stories: only 69% could name the vice president of the United States; 66% could name their current state governor; and 36% could name the president of Russia.
+A report from the Pew Research Center called “Public Knowledge Of Current Affairs Little Changed by News and Information Revolutions” (PDF) offers more of the now familiar horror stories: only 69% could name the vice president of the United States; 66% could name their current state governor; and 36% could name the president of Russia.
 And we should define these people as literate?